 Yes!
-I encourage you to do so.
+We encourage you to do so.
 Students are not required to inform you of their particular disabilities, so you may not know whether a student’s difficulty with organization may be due to an executive functioning deficit, AD/HD, a traumatic brain injury, epilepsy, or perhaps a co-morbidity with Asperger’s syndrome.
-Marni Jones, who is in possession of the students’ documentation, will have insights as to how a student’s disability may impact his/her cognitive and social functionality.
-It may be helpful to receive guidance from her regarding strategies that may optimize an individual student’s participation and academic potential in your class.
+Marni Jones is happy to provide you with assistance with strategies that may optimize an individual student’s participation and academic potential in your class.